mdavezac/LaDa/sphinx-doc/source/userguide/ipython.rst

 At this point we have job-folder stored in memory in a python variable.
 If you were to exit ipython, the job-folder would be lost for ever and ever.

->>> savefolder dummy.dict rootfolder
+>>> %savefolder dummy.dict rootfolder

-The next time ipython is entered, the job-folder can be reloaded with:
+The next time ipython is entered, the job-folder can be loaded from disk with:

->>> explore rootfolder
+>>> %explore dummy.dict

 Once a folder has been `explored` from disk, ``savefolder`` can be called without arguments.

+The percent(%) sign indicates that these commands are ipython `magic-functions`_.
+The percent can be obviated using `%automagic`_.
+To get more information about what LaDa magic functions do, call them with "--help".

 .. tip::